 Nephroblastoma also known as Wilms' tumour is a rare type of kidney cancer.
 This type of cancer mainly affects young children.
 It was first described by Dr Max Wilms, hence the name of this type of cancer.

 It develops in cells known as nephroblasts, which are very specialized cells in the kidneys while the foetus is still in the womb.
 These cells usually disappear at birth, but in children who have developed nephroblastoma, they remain present and undergo malignant change.

 This tumour is usually in one kidney, but rarely both kidneys may be involved.
-Nephroblastoma is quite different from the more common renal cancer (carcinoma) that occurs most frequently in adults.
+Nephroblastoma is quite different from the more common renal cancer (carcinoma) that occurs more in adults.

-This is a cancer found almost exclusively in young children.
+This cancer is found almost exclusively in young children.
 It accounts for almost six percent of all childhood cancers, but is nevertheless fairly rare – only about eight in every million children under the age of 14 develop this disease.